 - Organizations with fully deployed security Artificial Intelligence (AI) and automation saw breach costs that were $3.81 million less than organizations without it.
 And security operations programs that use fewer security solutions are better at detecting and defending against attacks.

 Lastly, organizations should tap into top security talent to achieve key objectives — and it may not be through contract or direct hire.
 The industry has seen considerable consolidation of such talent toward service providers like Insight Cloud + Data Center Transformation (CDCT) that have a security practice and framework for helping security practitioners continue their education, grow their skill sets, and maintain or expand their list of certifications.

 While there are no one-size-fits-all answers, there is a path nearly every organization can take that will minimize the risk of ransomware and other cyberattacks and the extent of damages.

 Managed Security services by a group like Insight have been developed to help organizations manage the overwhelming amount of daily security needs and improve overall risk profile against a daunting threatscape.

 - Are optimizing security tool sets like Microsoft Sentinel and other existing investments.

 - Have around-the-clock monitoring of the network, systems, apps, and data.

 - Understand the security environment through customized reporting and insights.

 - Have the top talent in the security space working for them.

 As an SOC 2 Type II-certified organization, we provide highly scalable services that leverage machine learning, automation, and intelligent detection and hunting.
-We coordinate with our own specialized Incident Response services team if/as needed.

 Our experts can also bring learnings from monitoring and managing a business’s IT environment 24/7 to help guide strategies for effectively shoring up systems, implementing Identity and Access Management (IAM) programs, and modernizing data protection platforms.